shamil-sadigov/Distributed-Circuit-Breaker/README.md

-In case you are not familiar with circuit breakek pattern, you can easily fix it by reading [article](https://learn.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker)
+In case you are not familiar with circuit breaker pattern, you can easily fix it by reading [article](https://learn.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker)

 # Distributed-Circuit-Breaker